I'll Be Home for Christmas (1998 film): Critical response

-Roger Ebert gave the film 1 star and described the film as Pleasantville made from "anti-matter", saying the film is about "people who seem to be removed from a '50's sit-com so they can spread cliches, ancient jokes, dumb plotting and empty cheerful sanitized gimmicks into our world and time".
+Roger Ebert gave the film 1 star out of 4, and described the film as Pleasantville made from "anti-matter", saying the film is about "people who seem to be removed from a '50's sit-com so they can spread cliches, ancient jokes, dumb plotting and empty cheerful sanitized gimmicks into our world and time".
 Christopher Null called the film "surprisingly engaging" and gave it 3 out of 5 stars.